13 of the best buffets in London for an all you can eat feast

 Dim Sum buffet menu at Ping Pong

 What: We would have included Ping Pong’s ‘Lazy Sumday’ menu solely on the merit of its punny title, but it turns out its substance is as good as its name.
 For less than £30, you can fill up on baos, buns and dumplings until your heart’s (or stomach’s) content.
 And, as if unlimited dim sum wasn’t enough, you can also add a bottle of prosecco to your lunch for a tenner.
 Fun and informal, Ping Pong ticks the boxes for anything from a lazy Sunday food fest to a lively special occasion, and with branches all across London, you’re bound to find one that suits your location.
-Just checking we mentioned the all you can eat dim sum?
+Just checking, we mentioned the all-you-can-eat dim sum?
 It’s a seriously good offer.

 The Ned, The City

-The Ned lunch buffet options
+The Ned lobster lunch buffet options

-Where: 27 Poultry, EC2R 8AJ (members and hotel guests only)
+Where: 27 Poultry, EC2R 8AJ

-Book now: The Ned
+Book now: Millie’s Lounge at The Ned

 Indian buffet menu in London

-What: Locals flock to this friendly neighbourhood Indian restaurant throughout the week, but particularly on Sundays thanks to its family-friendly buffet, which offers both excellent food and great value in comfortable surrounds.
-Each week the chefs at Babur choose a well-balanced mix of Indian favourites, such as tandoori chicken, Keralan slow cooked mutton stew, and pumpkin curry, which guests can help themselves to as often as they like, along with rice and naan bread.
+What: Locals flock to this friendly neighbourhood Indian restaurant throughout the week, but particularly on Sundays, thanks to its family-friendly buffet, which offers both excellent food and great value in comfortable surrounds.
+Each week, the chefs at Babur choose a well-balanced mix of Indian favourites, such as tandoori chicken, Keralan slow-cooked mutton stew, and pumpkin curry, which guests can help themselves to as often as they like, along with rice and naan bread.
 It’s a perfect end to the week for any curry enthusiast and almost guarantees you a good afternoon nap.

 Where: 119 Brockley Rise, SE23 1JP